 Bayh-Dole makes information about the use of subject inventions a federal secret.
 Or, more accurately, Bayh-Dole excludes subject invention use information from disclosure under the Federal Freedom of Information Act (FOIA).
 Or, yet more accurately, Bayh-Dole requires federal agencies to agree with contractors to keep use information from disclosure under FOIA.
 Or, more accurately still, Bayh-Dole requires federal agencies to include in federal funding agreements a provision by which they agree to exempt use reports from FOIA disclosure.
 Or, if we must be yet more accurate, Bayh-Dole requires federal agencies to use a provision by which they agree not to disclose use reports outside of government as if the reports were exempt from FOIA disclosure.
 Or, because we really must be accurate, Bayh-Dole has permitted the creation of implementing regulations and a standard patent rights clause under which agencies are required to agree to exempt use reports from FOIA disclosure.

 I know, it’s a bother to be accurate, and with Bayh-Dole, it is more difficult than usual, since Bayh-Dole is mostly a law about how the federal government makes funding agreements having to do with inventions made with federal support.
 That is, Bayh-Dole’s focus is about what must go into a funding agreement’s patent rights clause and how that clause may be modified.
 What actually happens, then, under the clause is a matter of federal agreement, not directly federal law.
 A university, for the most part, does not comply with Bayh-Dole.
 Rather, it complies with the patent rights clause in each federal funding agreement.
 (For completeness, Bayh-Dole, as a part of federal patent law, adds a new category of invention, called a “subject invention” and establishes federal policy specific to this category of invention–and compliance with that patent law policy does not depend on the operation of any particular federal funding agreement–but that’s another matter).
+(For further completeness, universities don’t comply with most substantive parts of any patent rights clause–just the administrative paperwork part, and even then they get that wrong, but no matter, the federal agencies don’t care or get those parts wrong, conveniently, in just the same way, forming a sort of public-private partnership to ignore the law while making a big show over compliance.)

 And here’s the rub.
 Once we are accurate, we find that Bayh-Dole apparently requires federal agencies to contract to ignore FOIA with regard to subject invention use reports.
 If Bayh-Dole works the way it appears to work, then it provides a map for an easy federal work-around to FOIA disclosure requirements–just contract to ignore FOIA and agree with a private party that FOIA won’t apply.
 Interesting.

 To track down what is happening, we have to deal with the structure of Bayh-Dole–(i) a law that (ii) requires a federal contract that (iii) requires agencies to agree not to release outside of government use report information (iv) as if the report information is exempt from FOIA.
 Here’s what we will find: Bayh-Dole’s implementation violates FOIA and exceeds the authority of Bayh-Dole.
 Use reports are not exempt from FOIA–only those parts of the reports that contain trade secret, privileged, or confidential material are exempt.
 However, because Bayh-Dole is a do WTF you want sort of law, it has been construed to exempt use reports and thus all these reports end up being a government secret.
 All that accuracy doesn’t amount to anything.
 The law is how it is used, not how it is written.
-Or more bluntly, the law is how people wanted it to read, despite the “political expediencies” that prevented the law from reading they way they want.
+Or more bluntly, the law is how people wanted it to read, despite the “political expediencies” that prevented the law from reading the way they want.

 To change things now would take a lawsuit to the Supreme Court or an act of Congress–and of course only institutions have that sort of money and clout, so nothing will change.
 Read on and prepare to be bitter!
 Oh, but there is hope, after a fashion.
 Even though federal agencies must contract to exempt use reports from FOIA, this does not mean universities cannot release their own use reports.
 And public universities may be obligated to release their use reports under state public disclosure law.
 Except–more bitterness here–many public universities in their licensing agreements contract to agree to keep company information secret, and so work the same end-run around state public disclosure laws that Bayh-Dole appears to work around FOIA.
 Even if university administrators could resist the release of use information for subject inventions that have been licensed, they would have a more difficult time releasing use information for the 80% or more of their inventions that have not been licensed.
 By seeing what hasn’t been licensed, we begin to see the shape of what has been licensed.